 4 Common Causes Of Clogged Pores

 If you’ve been experiencing breakouts, it could be due to clogged pores.
-Read on to find out more about these common causes and products you can use to help purify the skin.
+Read on to learn about four of the main causes of clogged pores.

 1. Dead Skin

 The skin goes through a frequent cycle of shedding and creating new skin cells.
 According to the Mayo Clinic, pores can become clogged when dead skin cells accumulate on the skin’s surface.
 As you get older, your skin’s ability to shed those dead skin cells from the skin’s surface slows down, which can lead to a dull complexion and buildup.

 To avoid this, make sure to exfoliate one to three times a week.
 You can use a physical exfoliator with microbeads like the L’Oréal Paris Revitalift Bright Reveal Brightening Daily Scrub Cleanser to manually buff away dead skin.
 Or, you can use an exfoliating toner, like the L’Oréal Paris Revitalift Derm Intensives 5% Glycolic Acid Peeling Toner to chemically exfoliate dead skin cells, while unveiling a brighter, smoother complexion.

 Editor’s tip: If you need another reason to use SPF daily, exfoliation makes your skin more sensitive to the sun.
 To stay protected, we suggest adding the L’Oréal Paris Revitalift Derm Intensives Broad Spectrum SPF 50 Invisible UV Fluid to your daily morning routine.